Profile image

 Safety, trust & environment

-In my home, pets and plants are family, and every animal in my care is treated with the same level of respect and attention.
-I understand that each pet has their own personality and needs.
-Some thrive on companionship, others prefer play, structure, or quiet encouragement.
-My goal is to be a steady, calm presence your pet can rely on while you’re away.
-Whether I’m caring for your pet in your home or hosting them for a field trip at The Zoomie Zone, I focus on creating a safe, enriching, and low stress environment that supports both physical and emotional wellbeing.
-During each visit, you’ll receive a detailed update through the Rover Card, including notes on meals, potty breaks, mood, and anything noteworthy from our time together.
-Occasionally, if your pet gives me a particularly great moment, I may also send a favorite edited photo directly.
-Unless something truly needs your attention, I won’t interrupt your vacation, work trip, or conference.
-I aim to be both your pet’s advocate and your peace of mind while you’re away.
-Safety is always my top priority for both your pet and myself.
-If a pet displays aggression, severe anxiety, or behavior that creates an unsafe situation, I will still ensure their basic needs are met, including food, water, and potty breaks.
-However, I may shorten a visit to avoid escalating stress.
-This policy is in place out of care and caution for everyone involved. 🛏️ Crate and Confinement Requirement for Boarding For boarding stays, dogs must be comfortable with crate use or confinement behind a baby gate or similar barrier.
-This is a non-negotiable requirement.
-At night and during times when dogs are not being actively supervised, boarding dogs are safely confined.
-This allows my personal pets appropriate rest and space, and ensures all dogs remain safe when I am asleep or briefly out of the house.
-Crates or gated areas are used as calm, neutral spaces rather than punishment.
-If your dog typically uses a crate, pen, or gated area at home, please let me know their routine so I can keep things as familiar and low stress as possible.
-If a dog is not currently comfortable with any form of safe confinement, boarding may not be the right fit at this time.
-I’m always happy to discuss alternatives or help determine whether a gradual transition would be appropriate.
+Care philosophy and communication: In my home, pets and plants are family, and every animal in my care is treated with the same level of respect, attention, and consideration I give my own.
+I understand that every pet has an individual personality and different needs.
+Some thrive on companionship, while others prefer play, structure, quiet encouragement, or simply having a calm person nearby.
+My goal is to be a steady, reassuring presence your pet can rely on while you’re away.
+Whether I’m caring for your pet in their own home or taking them on an enrichment field trip to The Zoomie Zone, I focus on creating a safe, engaging, and low-stress experience that supports both their physical and emotional well-being.
+During each visit, you’ll receive a detailed Rover Card with notes about meals, potty breaks, mood, activities, and anything noteworthy from our time together.
+If your pet gives me an especially great photo opportunity, I may also send along a favorite edited image.
+Unless something genuinely requires your attention, I will not interrupt your vacation, work trip, or conference.
+My goal is to be both your pet’s advocate and your peace of mind while you’re away. 🚨 Safety and stress policy Safety is always my top priority, both for your pet and for me.
+If a pet displays aggression, extreme fear, severe anxiety, or behavior that makes a visit unsafe, I will still make every reasonable effort to ensure their essential needs are met, including food, water, medication when safely possible, and potty access.
+However, I may modify or shorten the visit if continuing would increase stress or create a risk of injury.
+This is never done as punishment.
+It is a safety decision intended to prevent escalation and protect everyone involved.
+Any significant concerns will be clearly documented and communicated to you. 🛏️ Crate or confinement requirement for boarding For boarding stays, dogs must be comfortable resting safely in a crate, exercise pen, gated room, or behind another secure household barrier.
+This is a firm boarding requirement.
+At night, during meals when separation is needed, and anytime dogs cannot be directly supervised, boarding guests will be safely confined.
+This gives every animal appropriate space to rest and ensures all pets remain secure while I am sleeping, showering, completing household tasks, or briefly away from home.
+Crates and gated spaces are always used as calm, neutral resting areas, never as punishment.
+If your dog normally uses a crate, pen, gated room, or another confinement routine at home, please share the details with me so I can keep their stay as familiar and low-stress as possible.
+Dogs do not need to love being crated, but they must be able to tolerate safe confinement without panicking, attempting to escape, or injuring themselves.
+If your dog is not currently comfortable with any form of secure separation, boarding may not be the right fit at this time.
+In that case, drop-in care in their own home may be a safer and more comfortable alternative.
+This is non-negotiable.

 Pets